Counseling

 During grade seven, students explore a variety of interests and start to see the connection between classroom learning, social status, and their world at large.
 The need to stay organized, attentive, and conscientious becomes imperative as their academics demand more effort and time.
 Balancing outside activities and demands with study time is an important learning curve that begins this year.
 While being versatile is important, at times, parents must limit their child’s myriad activities to protect them from being overly scheduled.
 Seventh grade is a time of physical growth and sleep time should not be underestimated!
 As seventh graders grow, they search for how they belong—in their group of classmates and in the world.
 Counselors meet with social studies classes and present an online college and career program, Naviance, that students will employ throughout their 8th-12th grade years.
 The preliminary step in grade seven is for students to respond to a questionnaire that will match their qualities and preferences with career options.
 Students enjoy seeing how their personal qualities and academic abilities lead to professions.
 As seventh graders contemplate their futures, they desire more autonomy and want to make their own decisions.
 While seeking independence, seventh graders often tend to move beyond their parents’ cautious reach.
 Instead, they frequently turn to and depend on peers for a level of approval and acceptance.
 Counselors encourage students to create trusting relationships with peers and parents by making positive choices.

 In grade eight, students focus on and improve their peer relationships, social skills, and problem-solving abilities.
 Less sensitive to the “slings and arrows of outrageous fortune,” they begin to take responsibility for their actions—both socially and academically.
 They are better at the concept of delayed gratification, which makes them understand the need to perform their best on a daily basis so that their critical thinking, knowledge base—and, ultimately, their grades—improve.
-They more readily identify their strengths and accept their weaknesses, which helps guide their decision making.
-As eighth graders learn to forge their futures, counselors meet with social studies again to explore the resources on Naviance where students are prompted to investigate how their classes, grades, activities, likes and dislikes lead to a multitude of colleges and career paths.
-In spring, as students prepare to transition to high school, Laguna Beach High School counselors meet with science classes and present information about high school graduation requirements, academic pathways that lead to careers, colleges and universities.
-Thurston Middle School counselors meet individually with eighth grade families to answer questions and consider a balance of academic, elective, and athletic options for high school.
+They more readily identify their strengths and accept their weaknesses, which helps guide their decision-making.
+As eighth graders learn to forge their futures, counselors meet with social studies again to explore the resources on Naviance where students are prompted to investigate how their classes, grades, activities, likes, and dislikes lead to a multitude of colleges and career paths.
+In spring, as students prepare to transition to high school, Laguna Beach High School counselors meet with science classes and present information about high school graduation requirements, and academic pathways that lead to careers, colleges, and universities.
+Thurston Middle School counselors meet individually with eighth-grade families to answer questions and consider a balance of academic, elective, and athletic options for high school.
 Counselors facilitate students and families on the fun-filled, but harrowing journey that is called middle school.